elmpp/peartree/packages/webpack-config-util/README.md

 #### 🩹 Plugins:

 A grab bag of imperative "plugins" that understand the config they're operating on.
-Just stack them up and tailor for your use case
+Just stack them up according to your use case

 We have found for our projects this really helps with auditing what it is we want our bundler to actually do for us.
 It's far too easy for codebases and bundler configs to get